 Advertising on Meta can be a great way to reach cold audiences and nurture existing audiences.
 But if you’re not setting yourself up to succeed, then you’re wasting money and losing out on those opportunities to convert.

-When clients come to us having already tried marketing on Meta platforms, there are some mistakes we often find in their Facebook ad accounts which have held them back from achieving the success they wanted.
+When clients come to us after having already tried marketing on Meta platforms, there are some mistakes we often find in their Facebook ad accounts, which have put them in the Facebook rabbit hole or held them back from achieving the success they wanted.
 Here are 5 mistakes we’ve seen and how we’d fix them.

 1. Lack of audience exclusions